Visualize your data with dashboards.

 Explore the underlying documentsedit

-Explore underlying data is available only for visualization panels with a single index pattern.
+Explore underlying data is supported only for visualization panels with a single index pattern.

 Download panel data in a CSV file.
 You can download most panels in a CSV file, but there is a shortcut available for Lens panels.